PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Features recently added since v3.2.9

+* DONE: Enable and disable confirmations for prestiges
+ - DONE: Put in config.yml under the existing: prestiges. settings.
+ - DONE: Move the GUI confirm to the same group of prestiges. settings.

+ Player Cache possibilities?
+ * DONE: money earned per mine?

+* DONE: Make ranks more expensive on each prestige....

 * NOT-AN-ISSUE: If automanager is turned off, and /prison reload automanager is ran, it will reload the settings, but the event listeners are only registered upon server startup.
 So if that condition happens... should display a warning indicating the server must be restarted.